Make-Your-Own Board Game

 Setting goals, winning and losing, taking turns, counting, and sharing are just some of the great skills a board game can encourage.
 And making your own game, as well as playing it, means double the fun.
-Creating a personalized board game is an excellent way to bond with your preschooler while fostering their creativity and critical thinking skills.
+Creating a personalised board game is an excellent way to bond with your preschooler while fostering their creativity and critical thinking skills.

 Choosing a theme: reflect your child’s interests